SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Non-detections in Systems with Previously Reported Planets

 \subsection{HD 10700 ($\tau$ Cet)}

 HD 10700 ($\tau$ Cet; HIP 8102; HR 509; GJ 71; TIC 419015728) is a G8V star \citep{Keenan+1989ApJS} with a debris disk \citep[e.g.,][]{Greaves+2004MNRAS, MacGregor+2016ApJ, Sibthorpe+2018MNRAS} at a distance of $d = 3.652 \pm 0.002 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-Using a ``differential radial velocity'' model that accounts for wavelength-dependent noise in the HARPS and HIRES data, \citet{Feng+2017AJ_taucet} reported four planet candidates with $M_{\rm p} \sin i < 4 \,{\rm M_\oplus}$ (RV amplitudes down to $0.3 \,{\rm m\,s}^{-1}$) and orbital periods between 20 and 637 days (see Table \ref{tab:known_planets}).
-Previously, \citet{Tuomi+2013AA} had identified up to five possible planets in this system, of which only two (e and f) were confirmed by \citet{Feng+2017AJ_taucet}.
-Despite $\tau$~Cet having the single highest number of RV observations in our sample ($N_{\rm RV} = 924$) we detected no Keplerian signals with our analysis.
-Given our injection and recovery tests, we would expect to be sensitive to planets with $M_{\rm p} \sin i = 5.4 \,{\rm M_\oplus}$ ($K = 0.6 \,{\rm m\,s}^{-1}$) in the middle of the habitable zone at $a_{\rm HZ} = 0.85 \,{\rm au}$ ($P_{\rm HZ} = 0.88 \,{\rm yr}$).
-The four planet candidates sit on or below the FPCC sensitivity limit for this target, explaining why they went undetected.
-Furthermore, we did not identify any sub-threshold peaks in the RV residuals that corresponded to the known planet candidates.
-We attribute our non-detection of the \citet{Feng+2017AJ_taucet} planets to the more sophisticated treatment of wavelength-dependent noise in the former work. \citep{tuo}
+Notably, $\tau$~Cet has the single highest number of RV observations in our sample ($N_{\rm RV} = 1692$), yielding the highest sensitivity to HZ planets of the Sun-like stars in the sample.
+Previously, \citet{Tuomi+2013AA} identified up to five possible planets in this system, of which two (e and f) were also later detected by \citet{2017AJ....154..135F}.
+The authors of the latter study used a ``differential radial velocity'' model that accounted for wavelength-dependent noise in the RV data to identify four planet candidates with $M_{\rm p} \sin i < 4 \,{\rm M_\oplus}$ (RV amplitudes down to $0.3 \,{\rm m\,s}^{-1}$) and orbital periods between 20 and 637 days (see Table \ref{tab:undetected_planet_claims}).
+However, the existence of any planets in this system has been called into question in recent work. \citet{korolik+23} used long-baseline interferometric data and high-precision spectroscopic observation to measure $\tau$ Ceti's stellar inclination, and found a near-polar orbit.
+This architecture would mean that the planets reported in \citet{2017AJ....154..135F} may not remain dynamically stable, calling into question whether there are planets orbiting this star.
+We detected a single Keplerian signal with our analysis, which we classified as a FA due to its small amplitude and proximity to the 1/3 annual harmonic.
+We did not identify any sub-threshold peaks in the RV residuals that correspond to any of the putative planets reported in \citet{2017AJ....154..135F}.
+We attribute our non-detection to the more sophisticated treatment of wavelength-dependent noise in previous studies and the disputed nature of these planets.